 Once the application has been accepted and the terms have been agreed then we will draw up a six month Assured Shorthold Tenancy as defined under the Housing Act 1988 for a minimum fixed term of six months, thereafter periodic (unless otherwise stated).
 A copy of the draft Tenancy Agreement is available on request.
 On the signing of the Tenancy Agreements tenants will be expected to pay their deposit of a month’s rent and a month’s rent in advance.
 All rents are payable per calendar monthly in advance (unless otherwise stated).
 Rents quoted exclude water, sewage charges, gas, electric and Council Tax which are payable in addition to the rent by you the tenant (unless stated).

-Once the deposit has cleared we will hold the monies in our client account for the duration of the tenancy and it will be protected under a Government Approved Scheme (My Deposits) in accordance with current legislation.
+Once the deposit (usually 5 weeks rent) has cleared we will hold the monies in our client account for the duration of the tenancy and it will be protected under a Government Approved Scheme (My Deposits) in accordance with current legislation.
 All tenants will be given a Deposit Protection Certificate, Prescribed Information and an Information Leaflet explaining the scheme and the safe guards that are in place to protect your deposit for the duration of the tenancy.